resourge/schema/docs/NUMBER.md

 ### min

-Checks if value is bigger than minValue.
+Checks if number is bigger than minValue.

 ```Typescript
 number().min(1)